YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In the first 7 to 14 days, scabs, dried serum, swelling, and short hair shafts can make the recipient area look fuller than it really is.
 Once washing softens the crusts, the true spacing between the hairs becomes easier to see, and the area can suddenly look thinner.

-What matters clinically is the difference between a calm, cleaner scalp and an injured scalp.
+I separate a cleaner scalp from an injured scalp.
 I check for fresh bleeding, forceful rubbing, increasing pain, an open spot, spreading redness, or discharge.
 A cleaner but thinner looking scalp after washing is often normal.
 Fresh bleeding or a clear wound is different and should be reviewed.

-Yes, it can be normal.
+It can be normal.
 Right after surgery, the recipient area often looks dark and full because each graft has a small crust around it.
 Those crusts sit close together and create a temporary shadow on the skin.
-Many patients see that early darkness and think it represents final density.
+It is easy to see that early darkness and mistake it for final density.

 After the first proper washes, the crusts begin to loosen.
 The scalp becomes cleaner, the redness may be more visible, and the short transplanted hairs may separate from each other.
 The same operation can look more impressive on day 1 and more exposed on day 8.